Photo credit: Dixon Kirby Homes

 While one of my pros was added visual interest, a con might be that a kitchen already has enough things going on.
 After all, in the kitchen we will have a nice vent hood as a focal point, along with open shelving, tile back splash, island, lighting, and all of the appliances.
 Henry’s argument is that there are so many interesting things already in the kitchen, adding something else might be too much.

-Nowhere for the Vent Hood to End
+Nowhere for the Range Hood to End

-Our vent hood will be in the end wall, where the ceiling is the highest.
+Our range hood will be in the end wall, where the ceiling is the highest.
 This means that the vent hood will have to awkwardly end half way up the wall, as opposed to running into the ceiling.
 This is probably Henry’s biggest con.

 Extra Heating Costs